Parks in Tri-Cities Washington

 Howard Amon Park in Richland is one of the parks that can be found along the borders of the Columbia River.
 The park is about 46 acres in size and stretches between Gowen Drive and the Hampton Inn.
 The park is a serene one, and home to plenty of various trees.
 The many trees in the park are in turn home to a number of bird species.
 If you enjoy walking, then there are plenty of easy trails leading in both directions along the river shore.
 Besides being a good picnic and recreation spot, the park is often used for community functions, due to the easily available parking.

 Leslie Groves Park, Richland Washington

 Leslie Groves Park, also in Richland, is another of the parks bordering the banks of the Columbia River.
-A fair bit larger than the Howard Amon Park, the Leslie Groves Park spreads over 150 acres of land.
-This park and the Howard Amon Park are connected via various nature trails.
-If you are a bird-watcher, then you will find plenty of birds living in the Leslie Groves Park.
+A fair bit larger than Howard Amon Park, Leslie Groves Park spreads over 150 acres of land.
+This park and Howard Amon Park are connected via various nature trails.
+If you are a bird-watcher, then you will find plenty of birds living in Leslie Groves Park.
 Most of the birds can be found within the thick shoreline vegetation.

 Volunteer Park, Pasco Washington

 In the downtown area of Pasco, you will find Volunteer Park.
 This park is about 7 acres in size and is a beautiful and shady place where visitors and locals can enjoy a nice picnic lunch or stroll.
 Volunteer Park also has playground equipment, to keep your young ones busy while you relax!
 In addition to this, the park sports a meditation garden, lovely shaded walkways, and sitting and picnic areas.